John Moore, Baron Moore of Lower Marsh: Cabinet career

 Moore did not seem to engage comfortably in the public estimate procedures by which departmental spending budgets were set.
 The then Chief Secretary to the Treasury, John Major, was reported to have found Moore to be "a soft touch".
 The then Health Minister, Edwina Currie, is reported to have described Moore as being "useless".
 An entry in her diary dated January 1988 reads: "It became apparent during the first ten days ... that Moore just didn't know what to do".
 Moore found difficulties in his relationships with senior civil servants.
 Not all the latter were comfortable with a working day that started at 07:00.
 Moore's wife (and political adviser), Sheila, had clashes with civil servants, and Moore was privately warned that she did not understand the British way of doing things.
 It is believed that Sheila may have drafted some of Moore's more controversial speeches.

 A 1987 Cabinet Office memo written by Moore stated that the Government had adopted a Policy of not accepting any direct responsibility for the Contaminated Blood Scandal.
 It was unearthed and made public in 2017 with many of those affected by the scandal alleging a cover-up.

 In November 1987, Moore was struck down with bacterial pneumonia.
-He initially tried to ignore the illness and attended a cabinet meeting before he had recovered.
-During the meeting he became unconscious.
-He was subsequently admitted to the Parkside Hospital in Wimbledon.
+He initially ignored the illness and tried to attend a cabinet meeting, during which he lost consciousness, and was subsequently admitted to Parkside Hospital in Wimbledon.
 The fact that this was a private clinic owned by a German healthcare company (reportedly charging patients up to £2,000 per day) attracted bad publicity.
 Union leader Rodney Bickerstaffe stated "How can a social services secretary claim to care about the National Health Service when he does not even trust his own health care to an NHS hospital?".